-Non-reappointment of Non-tenured Faculty or Denial of Promotion to Faculty reappointment to non-tenured faculty members or deny promotion to faculty members for exercising their academic freedom or rights guaranteed by the laws or constitution of the state of Texas or the United States.
+In non-reappointment of non-tenured faculty or denying promotion to faculty, administrative officers need not give reasons; however, they may not deny reappointment to non-tenured faculty members or deny promotion to faculty members for exercising their academic freedom or rights guaranteed by the laws or constitution of the state of Texas or the United States.
 If non-tenured faculty members believe that they have been given non-reappointment notices or contracts or were denied promotion for illegal reasons, they may submit to the President of Texas State their written allegations that the decision not to reappoint or to deny promotion constitutes a violation of a right guaranteed by the laws or constitution of the state of Texas or the United States.